-The Helensburgh Town Centre Study was prepared in 2019 and exhibited in 2020.
-The Study focuses on improvements to the Town Centre and includes a main street master plan to guide infrastructure improvements.
-A new Helensburgh Community Centre and Library is being planned.
+The Helensburgh Town Centre Study was prepared in 2019 and will be exhibited in 2020.
+The Study focuses on improvements to the Town Centre and includes a master plan to guide infrastructure improvements.
 Council was successful in obtaining State Government grant of \$1.6 million to partially fund some of the road and footpath improvements.